msunji/puppeteer-dividends/README.md

 In a future iteration, I'd like to:
 - [ ] Set some sort of database for it so I have historical data to look back on and reference
 - [ ] Run the scraper more than once a day.

+## Credit
+- [Responsive HTML Email Template](https://github.com/leemunroe/responsive-html-email-template) - This simplified the email template by a lot.
+Phew.
+Who knew HTML email templates were so tedious?